Earn a bonus of up to £300 then save regularly at big brands including John Lewis, Tesco and Odeon.

 *THE REALLY IMPORTANT BIT 1 – Investment ISAs*

-When you open an investment ISA, your money is at risk.
+As I said earlier when you open an investment ISA, your money is at risk.
 Hopefully the money you put in will go up in value, but it could fall.

 And there will be fees which will reduce this initial investment.
 Even if you’re planning on opening an investment ISA, Scottish Friendly won’t necessarily have the lowest fees, so it’s worth comparing your options.
 I’m only suggesting Scottish Friendly for an ISA because of the work perks trick, not as an ISA.